psteinb/20150925-scads/slides/scads.md

 * clearly Spark is subject to hype right now

-* integration with classical HPC systems doable, but cumbersome
+* integration with classical HPC systems doable (not final)

 * syntax is clean and easy to adapt (complexity hidden)

-* no advertisement for spark here, but placeholder for good library/framework that leverages performance and developer fun
+* spark = placeholder for good library/framework that leverages performance and developer fun

+* too bad python support seems not endurable right now

 # Summary

-*
+* parallel

 ## Thank you ...